-Renewable energy, sustainable mobility, demographic change: the German Federal Ministry of Education and Research (BMBF) is supporting sustainable development in the economy and society with a framework programme and a number of funding measures.
+Renewable energy, sustainable mobility, demographic change: the German Federal Ministry of Education and Research (BMBF) is supporting sustainable development in the economy and society with two framework programmes and a number of funding measures.

 Rural regions are in decline as more and more people migrate to the cities.
 This raises the question: what will the city of tomorrow look like?
 This question can only be answered through the combined efforts of politics, economics and science.
 For this reason, the German Federal Ministry of Education and Research has worked together with economic, scientific, and civil society experts to set up the “National Platform for the City of the Future” - a comprehensive strategic agenda for innovation and research.